 Manufacturers and retailers are tapping into, and often driving, consumer demand for 'environmentally friendly' products and services by making statements on packaging and labelling and through marketing and advertising designed to raise awareness of those products and services and their environmental qualities.
 There are also sound business reasons for a manufacturer and retailer to take this approach as it enhances their 'green' credentials and demonstrates a responsible approach to trading.

-Environmental claims can take many forms and include specific symbols such as those that mean a product has been certified as organic, claims about recyclability and claims about energy efficiency.
+Environmental claims can take many forms and include specific symbols - for example, those that mean a product has been certified as organic, claims about recyclability and claims about energy efficiency.

 Sometimes the overall presentation of the product or service - the words, images and style of packaging - can mislead consumers if they are not relevant, accurate or truthful.